Warnings: vomiting, Wei Wuxian’s general trauma.

 Jiang Yanli was staring at him; she must have spoken several times already, trying to catch his attention.
 Her forehead smoothed over when he pushed himself into smiling at her.
 “I simply wanted to know more about how you met them,” she told him.
 “Those children.
 They seem to love you very much.”

 “I told you already how I met them,” Wei Wuxian replied in confusion.

 He had told her and Jiang Cheng the very night he had come down from the Nightless City with three children in tow, Zhu Yuansu hiding behind them all, crushed by his own shame.
-Though Jiang Cheng had frowned at the sight of them, though Jiang Yanli had looked sorrowed, they had not asked him any questions then.
+Although Jiang Cheng had frowned at the sight of them, and although Jiang Yanli had looked sorrowed, they had not asked him any questions at the time.
 Jiang Yanli had even welcomed them, establishing herself near-instantly as a figure of adoration for Wen Yueying and Wen Yiqian.

 She was so good with children.
 She learned so quickly to touch them as she did Wei Wuxian, to play with Wen Yueying, to make Wen Linfeng’s young face warm with shy blood.

 Three weeks had passed since then.
 Wei Wuxian had brought Zhu Yuansu and the Wen children with him to the Pier when they all headed home, delighting Wen Yueying with tales of the place where he grew, eager to see how she would like it.
 And she loved it, as he had expected; she ran and ran, muddying her clothes, staining her hands and hair with dirt.
 She loved everything he had to show, she loved the training clothes she was given and which were so much easier to move in.
 She loved the room she slept in even more, after learning that it had been Wei Wuxian’s.

 Wei Wuxian could not live in it anymore without remembering Wen Qing’s hands pulling the golden core out of him.